 After moving to Philadelphia in 1760 to serve in the Pennsylvania land office, his tax records indicate that he owned four slaves up until 1776.

-The tax records listing his taxable property past 1776 are not listed on Ancestry Library, so it is not clear what happened to those four slaves after the Gradual Abolition Law was passed in 1780.
+The tax records listing his taxable property past 1776 are not listed on Ancestry Library, so it is not clear what happened to his slaves after the Gradual Abolition Law of 1780.